Azure Stack Marketplace overview

-The Marketplace is a collection of services, applications, and resources customized for Azure Stack.
-Resources include networks, virtual machines, storage, and so on.
-Users come here to create new resources and deploy new applications.
-Think of it as a shopping catalog where users can browse and choose the items they want to use.
+The Azure Stack Marketplace is a collection of services, applications, and resources customized for Azure Stack.
+Resources include networks, virtual machines, storage, and more.
+Use the Marketplace to create new resources and deploy new applications; or browse and choose the items you want to use.
 To use a Marketplace item, users must subscribe to an offer that grants them access to the item.

 As an Azure Stack operator, you decide which items to add (publish) to the Marketplace.
 You can publish items such as databases, App Services, and so on.
 Publishing makes them visible to all your users.
 You can publish custom items that you create, or you can publish items from a growing list of Azure Marketplace items.
 When you publish an item to the Marketplace, users can see it within five minutes.

-To open the Marketplace, in the admin console select + Create a resource.
+To open the Marketplace, in the administrator portal select + Create a resource.

 An Azure Stack Marketplace item is a service, application, or resource that your users can download and use.
-All Azure Stack Marketplace items are visible to all your users, including administrative items like plans and offers.
-These items don't require a subscription to view, but are non-functional to users.
+All Azure Stack Marketplace items are visible to all your users, including administrative items such as plans and offers.
+These items do not require a subscription to view, but are non-functional to users.

 Every Marketplace item has:

 - An Azure Resource Manager template for resource provisioning.

-- Metadata, like strings, icons, and other marketing collateral
+- Metadata, such as strings, icons, and other marketing collateral.

 - Formatting information to display the item in the portal.

 Every item published to the Marketplace uses the Azure Gallery Package (.azpkg) format.
-Add deployment or runtime resources (like code, zip files with software, or virtual machine images) to Azure Stack separately, not as part of the Marketplace item.
+Add deployment or runtime resources (code, zip files with software, or virtual machine images) to Azure Stack separately, not as part of the Marketplace item.